 Erectile dysfunction (ED) means that you cannot get and/or maintain an erection.
 In some cases the penis becomes partly erect but not hard enough to have sex properly.
 In other cases, there is no swelling or fullness of the penis at all.
 Both can have a significant effect on your sex life.
 Erectile dysfunction is sometimes called impotence.

 ED is usually treatable, most commonly by a tablet taken before sex.
 You may also receive lifestyle advice and treatments to minimise your risk of heart disease.

 What causes erectile dysfunction?

 However, some men have persistent, or recurring problems with sexual function.
 It can occur at any age but becomes more common with increasing age.
-About half of men between the ages of 40 and 70 have ED.
-About 7 in 10 men aged 70 and above have ED.
+About half of men between the ages of 40 and 70 have erectile dysfunction.
+About 7 in 10 older men aged 70 and above have erectile dysfunction.

 There are several causes which tend to be grouped into those that are mainly physical and those that are mainly due to mental health issues.

-The degree of ED is measured on the basis of several factors:
+The degree of erectile dysfunction is measured on the basis of several factors:

 - How you rate your confidence that you can get and keep an erection.

 - How often your erections are hard enough for you to penetrate your partner following sexual stimulation.

 - How often you can keep your erection after penetrating your partner.